 Holly, a native Philadelphian, is an alumna of Solomon Schecter Hebrew Day School and Akiba Hebrew Academy.
 She received her B.A. at New York University and J.D. at Temple University School of Law.
 Holly resides in Merion Station, Pennsylvania, with her husband, Leib Meadvin and their family.

-Rebecca Goldberg is the program director of the Kohelet Fellowships Program.
+Rebecca Goldberg is the program officer at the Kohelet Foundation.
 Rebecca previously served as a program director at Yeshiva University's Center for the Jewish Future in the Department of Community Initiatives.
 She has devoted time to volunteer work for the Penn Hillel and served on the board of Congregation Anshe Chesed, in Linden, NJ.

 Michael Bohnen is an advisor to the Kohelet Foundation.
 He has served as President of the Adelson Family Foundation since 2007.